 So what’s your purpose?

 An open letter to business leaders from BlackRock CEO Larry Fink has put the relationship between organisational purpose and profit under the spotlight.
-He’s among a growing number of voices calling on businesses to account for their societal impact.

 Trust in organisations is at an all-time low.
 Seemingly every data points to a breakdown in the relationship between individuals and government, business, non-governmental organisations an media.